ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### HPRC Graph: Splitting by Chromosome

 There are too many reference contigs to make a graph for each because of all the unplaced contigs in GRCh38.
 Ideally, we would drop them but it simplifies some downstream pipelines that use tools that expect them to be in BAM headers etc. to just include them in the graph.
 To do this, we use the `--otherContig` option to lump them all into a single job, and `--refContigs` to spell out all the contigs we want to treat separately.
+Note that the final output will be the same whether or not `--otherContig` is used.
+This option serves only to reduce the number of output files (and therefore alignment jobs).

 Also, the `--minIdentity` option is used to ignore PAF lines with < 75% identity.
 Using this stringency is only possible because `--base` was used with `cactus-graphmap`.